US STOCKS-Wall St set to open higher as beaten down tech stocks rebound

 By Tanya Agrawal

-June 19 U.S. stocks looked set to open higher on Monday as investors snapped up beaten down technology and retail stocks.
+June 19 (Reuters) - U.S. stocks looked set to open higher on Monday as investors snapped up beaten down technology and retail stocks.

 The S&P technology sector is coming off its second straight weekly decline, triggered by fears over stretched valuations and investors moving money to other sectors.
 Tech stocks have led the S&P 500's 8.7 percent rally this year.